Login Sign Up EN / FR

 Need help ?

-Contact Us
+Please Contact Us

 About Us

-The RAG against Female Genital Mutilation is an initiative of the Rotary Club Charleroi Val de Sambre
+The RAG against Female Genital Mutilation is an initiative of the Rotary club Charleroi Val de Sambre

-What is a R.A.G.?
+What's a R.A.G.?

-Two great goals from a R.A.G. :
+Two main aims of a R.A.G. :

 We all know and participate in R.A.G. fights. without knowing that these fights are in fact.
 The two most famous examples being the fights against polio and multiple sclerosis...